collective-soundworks/soundworks/README.md

 - `'control:parameter' : name:String, val:Any`
   Each time a parameter is updated, the `ClientControl` module emits the `'control:parameter'` event with two arguments:
-  - `name:String`, name of the parameter that changed
+  - `name:String`, name of the parameter that changed;
-  - `val:Any`, new parameter value
+  - `val:Any`, new parameter value.
 - `'control:info' : name:String, val:Number|String`
   Each time a parameter is updated, the `ClientControl` module emits the `'control:info'` event with two arguments:
-  - `name:String`, name of the info value that changed
+  - `name:String`, name of the info value that changed;
-  - `val:Any`, new info value
+  - `val:Any`, new info value.

 ##### ServerControl